aaarf404/Recipe-Rating-Prediction/README.md

 To measure fairness, we use **Precision for High ratings** ("High" = 2) as the evaluation metric.
 Precision is an appropriate choice because it assesses how many recipes predicted to be High are actually High-rated, ensuring that the model is not making excessive false positive errors for one group over the other.
 A lower precision score for one group would indicate that the model is more prone to incorrectly assigning High ratings to that group, suggesting potential bias.

 <iframe
   src="assets/permutation.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+After running the permutation test, we obtained an observed precision difference of -0.134, meaning the model's precision for High ratings is 13.4 percentage points lower for Low-Calorie recipes compared to High-Calorie recipes.
+The computed p-value is 0.0, meaning that none of the 10,000 randomly shuffled precision differences were as extreme as the observed difference (-0.134).

+Since p-value < 0.05, we reject the null hypothesis.
+This means that the difference in precision between Low-Calorie and High-Calorie recipes is statistically significant and unlikely to have occurred due to random chance.
+In other words, our model performs significantly worse for Low-Calorie recipes in terms of precision for predicting "High" ratings.